-REQUIRED ATTACHMENTS TO BE UPLOADED & SUBMITTED BY 4PM IN THE DEADLINE DATE
+REQUIRED ATTACHMENTS TO BE UPLOADED & SUBMITTED BY 4PM ON THE DEADLINE DATE

-All grant materials must be submitted through the TFEC online application system by 4pm on the deadline date.
+All grant materials must be submitted through the TFEC online application system by 4pm on the deadline date..
 This grant opportunity does not utilize delivered or mailed materials.

-- ☑ Complete Application: Applicant Snapshot, Project Narrative, Budget Worksheet, and Sign & Submit Form with original or digital signatures. - ☑ Board of Directors List: Professional affiliations (ie: work positions and/or titles as applicable) must be included. - □ Letters of support are OPTIONAL for this grant opportunity but must be uploaded by the deadline date.
-No more than TWO letters of support with original or digital signatures may be provided.

-Letters of support from the applicant organization's Board of Directors will not be accepted; identical form letters are discouraged. - Applicants who utilize a FISCAL SPONSOR must include a letter signed by the Executive Leader of the Fiscal Sponsor organization indicating agreement to serve as the Fiscal Sponsor.
-An original or digital signature is required. - ☑ IRS 501(c)(3) determination letter - ☑ 1st Page of Applicant Organization's Most Recent 990.
-If 990 is not available, upload applicant organization's most recent audit or financial statement.
+- ☑ Complete Application: Applicant Profile, Project Profile, Project Snapshot, Project Narrative, Budget Worksheet, and Sign & Submit Form with original or digital signatures. - ☑ Board of Directors List: Professional affiliations (ie: work positions and/or titles as applicable) must be included. - ☑ ONE, TWO, or THREE letters of support with original or digital signatures.
+Applicants may submit the number of letters that will best support their application.
+Letters of support from the applicant organization's Board of Directors will not be accepted.
+Identical form letters are discouraged.
+A minimum of ONE letter of support is REQUIRED for this grant opportunity regardless of response to Question 4. - ☑ If you have indicated PARTNERSHIP with or SERVICE to other Agencies as stated in Question 4, you must upload letters with original or digital signatures documenting the relationship.
+A letter of partnership or service may also serve as a letter of support if support is expressly stated. - Applicants who utilize a FISCAL SPONSOR must include a letter signed by the Executive Leader of the Fiscal Sponsor organization indicating agreement to serve as the Fiscal Sponsor.
+An original or digital signature is required. - \boxtimes IRS 501(c)(3) determination letter. - ☑ 1st Page of Applicant Organization's Most Recent 990.
+If 990 is not available, upload applicant organization's most recent audit or financial statement to meet this requirement.